 The novelist also lectured on creative writing at various universities.
 He was the Harvey Stevenson Southam Lecturer in Journalism at the University of Victoria in 2011 and faculty advisor on journalism at the Southern Alberta Institute of Technology and Grant MacEwen Community College.

-Wagamese died in his sleep at the age 61 in his home in Kamloops, B.C.
+Wagamese died in his sleep at the age of 61 in his home in Kamloops, B.C.

 Sources: Tom Longboat, Bruce Kidd, The Canadian Encyclopedia; Tom Longboat, Heritage Minutes, Historica Canada; Who was Tom Longboat?
 Canada’s greatest long-distance runner overcame racism and set records, Time Magazine; Tommy Prince, Laura Neilson Bonikowsky; Alanis Obomsawin, Paul Williams, Zuzana M. Pick, Winston Wuttunee, The Canadian Encyclopedia; Alanis Obomsawin, Indspire; Alanis Obomsawin, IMDb; Buffy Sainte-Marie, Jeff Bateman, Steve McLean, Andrew McIntosh, The Canadian Encyclopedia; Buffy Sainte-Marie.com; Buffy Sainte-Marie: 75 things you need to know about the Canadian Icon, Andrea Warner, CBC Music; Richard Wagamese, Jules Lewis, The Canadian Encyclopedia; Ojibway author Richard Wagamese dead at 61, CBC News; and Ojibway author Richard Wagamese found salvation in stories, Marsha Lederman, The Globe and Mail.
 All retrieved June 28, 2018.